 Joshua reached his writing goal for the day, saved his work and stood up.
-He had spent hours fuming over the way Thomas had been acting.
+He had spent hours fuming over the way Thomas had acted.
 It distracted him so much that he knew his work was probably riddled with typos.
-He’d definitely have to closely proofread his work but that was a project for the next day.
+He would definitely have to closely proofread his work but that was a project for the next day.

 When the door eventually opened, Joshua was ready for a fight.
 He took in Thomas’ haggard appearance and his mind suddenly went blank.
 Wordlessly, Thomas stepped aside and gestured via a tilt of the head for Joshua to enter.